natalidesanti/natalidesanti.github.io/_talks/Tsinghua2024.md

 ---
-title: "Measuring the impact of systematics on the predictions of $\Omega_m$ on simulated galaxy catalogs using graph neural networks"
+title: "Measuring the impact of systematics on the predictions of 𝛀m on simulated galaxy catalogs using graph neural networks"
 collection: oral presentation
 type: "Oral presentation"
 permalink: